-You must notify your department or faculty in writing and provide a medical certificate at least two weeks before the start of your maternity leave.
+You must notify your department or faculty in writing at least one month before the start of your maternity leave.
 At that point, your department/faculty will notify Human Resources, who will provide you with information and assistance for planning your leave.

 Record of Employment – A Record of Employment is created and submitted to Service Canada up to five calendar days after the end of the pay period in which the leave begins.
 Based on your province of residence, you must apply for Employment Insurance or Quebec Parental Insurance Plan benefits and provide the University with proof of receipt of Employment Insurance or Quebec Parental Insurance Plan benefits.